aFarkas/lazysizes/plugins/bgset/README.md

 This simple and small plugin allows you to define multiple background images with a width descriptor, similar to how ``img[srcset]`` works as also art directed images using media queries, similar to how ``picture`` works.

 The extension will then load the best image size for the current viewport and device.
-In case the browser does not support responsive images natively either picturefill, respimage or the [respimg polyfill plugin](../respimg) has to be used:
+In case the browser does not support responsive images natively either picturefill or the [respimg polyfill plugin](../respimg) has to be used:

 ```html
 <script>